-The largest number of respondents - 23% - gave 300 PLN and 1500 PLN as the maximum amount they are able to pay for the liquidation of septic tanks for the benefit of a household-level sewage treatment plant.
-15% of the respondents stated that they were able to pay 1000 PLN and 2000 PLN.
-24%
+The largest number of respondents - 25% - gave and 4000 PLN as the maximum amount they are able to pay for the liquidation of septic tanks for the benefit of a household-level sewage treatment plant.
+16% of the respondents stated that they were able to pay 5000 PLN.
+The highest amount that the respondents are willing to pay is 10000 PLN (1% of people).
+On the other hand, 36% of respondents are not ready to pay for building a household-level sewage treatment, due to the lack of money in the home budget for this type of investment.

-On the basis of the conducted surveys, socioeconomic data of the residents of the commune of Juchnowiec Kościelny were also obtained.
+Based on the conducted surveys, socioeconomic data of the residents of the commune of Juchnowiec Kościelny were also obtained.
 On their basis, it was possible to calculate the correlation coefficient between these characteristics.
 With the help of Microsoft Excel 2007, the relations between the obtained socioeconomic features were examined.
 The tool "Pearson's linear correlation coefficient" was used for this purpose.
 If the value of this coefficient is:

-- positive means that with the increase of the X characteristic, the Y characteristic increases, - equal to 0 it means no correlation (with the increase of the X characteristic, the Y characteristic increases or decreases), - negative it means that with the increase of X characteristic the value of Y characteristic decreases.
+- positive means that with the increase of the X characteristic, the Y characteristic increases, - equal to 0 it means no correlation (with the rise of the X characteristic, the Y characteristic increases or decreases), - negative it means that with the increase in X characteristic, the value of Y characteristic decreases.